yashuv/yashuv/README.md

 <!-- - 💬 Ask me about **C, C++, Python.** -->

-- 💪 My personal motto __"Motivation is a spark, but self-discipline is the fire that fuels our goals."__
+- 💪 My personal motto __"Motivation is a spark, but self-discipline is the fire that fuels the goals."__

 - Do you know? *There are 10 types of people in this world?
 Those who understand binary and those who don't.* :)